-Every season is soup season in my eyes.
+Every season is vegan soup recipes season in my eyes.
 The colour of this fennel walnut soup with turmeric wins me over every time.
 I love adding a handful of toasted nuts to a blended soup because it “creams” the texture up a bit.
 This also makes the soup super satiating!

-Fennel Walnut Soup with Leeks & Turmeric
+Fennel Leek Soup with Walnuts & Turmeric

 - 2 tablespoons olive oil